Syria Civil Conflict

 - Individual grants to help partners with local procurements of essential drugs and urgently needed medical equipment.

 - In partnership with SAMS, Americares is providing comprehensive support for a reproductive health facility in northwestern Syria.
-Support for this facility, the only public reproductive health provider for a population of 100,000, has enabled the clinic to triple its number of deliveries to 149, including 84 normal deliveries and 65 caesarean sections, as well as to provide 1,815 consultations to 1,100 patients, including 193 children.
-Families in these war-torn areas of Syria remain in desperate need of health and medical services.
-Americares will continue to support this health facility and others like it with medicines, supplies, funding and technical assistance.
+Support for this facility, the only public reproductive health provider for a population of 100,000, has enabled the clinic to triple its number of deliveries to 172, as well as to provide consultations to 1,385 patients, including 193 children.
+With thousands of people fleeing Aleppo, the health facility is addressing an increased patient load.
+Families in these war-torn areas of Syria remain in desperate need of health and medical services as more health facilities have been damaged or destroyed in the fighting.
+Americares will continue to support this health facility and others like it with medicine, supplies, funding and technical assistance.
+In addition, Americares is providing emergency assistance to fuel 15 SAMS ambulances transporting evacuees.

-- A community-based health program conducted in collaboration with the Ministry of Health in Jordan to build the capacity of participating Health Centers to provide better preventive services to help patients manage their non-communicable diseases and reduce future complications.
+- A community-based health program conducted in collaboration with the Ministry of Health in Jordan to build the capacity of participating Healthy Community Clinics to provide better preventive services to help patients manage their non-communicable diseases and reduce future complications.
 Health care providers are receiving training and resources necessary to implement management and prevention-based patient care targeting both Syrian refugees in Jordan, as well as vulnerable Jordanians in host communities.